icon

 History of TENS Therapy

 It may surprise you to learn that TENS therapy is not technically a new method of pain relief.
-As far back as 2500 BC, people would use electric eels or fish to help manage pain.
-Even Hippocrates, the father of western medicine, treated the people of ancient Greece with this method.
+As far back as 2500 BC, people used electric eels or fish to help manage pain.
+Even Hippocrates, the father of Western medicine, treated the people of ancient Greece with this method.

-As time went on, more discoveries were made that developed electrotherapy as a treatment method.
-In the 1600s, man-made electricity was discovered and studied.
-In 1747, Ben Franklin found that electricity could penetrate the body without damaging it.
-These discoveries paved the way for the development of dozens of first TENS machines in the 1800s.
+These discoveries paved the way for dozens of first TENS machines in the 1800s.
 However, those devices (and electrotherapy as a whole) became largely irrelevant with the emergence of narcotic painkillers.

 • 1964: Melzack and Wall's gate control theory helps explain why electrotherapy relieves pain.
 This breakthrough causes electrotherapy to reemerge into modern medicine.